PIPING AND INSTRUMENTATION DIAGRAM (P&ID)

 - Intended physical sequence of the equipment

-A P&ID should not include:
+A Piping and Instrumentation Diagram (P&ID) should not include:

 - Instrument root valves